 Despite the enormous scientific and public interest in white sharks, large gaps in our understanding of this species remain.
 Cape Cod has become an aggregation site for great white sharks, presenting a rare and incredible research opportunity.

 “For the first time, modern scientists have predictable access to white sharks in the North Atlantic and the ability to study their life history and ecology over multiple spatial and temporal scales,” explains leading shark expert, Dr. Greg Skomal.
-“Without a strong sense of how many white sharks exist in this area or how many are being killed, the time to act is now.”

 White sharks have been studied in California and other areas of the world for over two decades.
 However, on the east coast of the United States there is very little known about this species.
 In 2009, Massachusetts Division of Marine Fisheries biologists, Dr. Greg Skomal and John Chisholm were the first to successfully tag and track great whites in the Northwest Atlantic Ocean using high tech tags.
-We now have the ability to track local and long range movements, study behavior and biology, and begin a population estimate.
+We now have the ability to track local and long range movements, study behavior and biology, and estimate population size.

 The Massachusetts Shark Research Program relies on outside funding to conduct research.
 By taking action now and making a tax deductible donation through AWSC, you can give scientists the resources needed to continue and expand these critical studies.
+Donate HERE.

 About Dr. Greg Skomal